Divyanshu4fx/Reverse-Shell/README.md

 # Reverse Remote Shell Access Tool

-This repository contains code for a simple remote shell access tool implemented in Python using sockets.
+A simple remote shell access tool implemented in Python using sockets.
 The tool consists of two scripts, one for the server-side and one for the client-side.

 ## Server Side
 - The server script (`server.py`) creates a socket and listens for incoming connections.